uchicago-dsi/summerlab/README.md

 * **COVID-19 + Data:** What role can data science play in meeting the unprecedented challenges of the COVID-19 pandemic?
 * **Faculty Panel:** Hear professors talk about their unique path to academia, and ask them questions outside of a classroom context.
 * **Human-Computer Interaction:** What do the boundary-pushing frontiers of HCI research look like?
 In security, robotics, and wearables?
 * **Industry Panel:** What does data science look like in industry and government vs. academia?
 How do you pursue a career in data science industries?
- * Followed by a workshop with UChicago Career Development
+Followed by a workshop with UChicago Career Development.
 * **PhD Panel:** Hear from CS PhD students and [CDAC Graduate Fellows](https://cdac.uchicago.edu/fellows-and-scholars/) about their path into academia and recommendations for pursuing higher education in various interdisciplinary computational fields.
 * **Image Analysis + AI:** What are the unique challenges of image analysis across domains/applications such as public policy and archaeology?
 * **AI + Science:** How is AI as an emerging field being defined by current cutting-edge research?
 What are the unique challenges to this field in its myriad real-world applications?